INTRODUCTION

 There are several principles of Wellness.
 Such principles include:

-• It is also accepted that wellness is an active process.
+- It is also accepted that wellness is an active process.
 A person should not only depend on others to achieve good health.
-A person should also take initiatives by oneself to fix the problems.
-This would include educating oneself about the problems and taking advice and learn from the health care advisor to take self measures to stay well.
+A person should also take the initiative to fix the problems.
+This would include educating oneself about the problems taking advice and learn from the health care advisor to take self measures to stay well.

-1. Explain how and why the two principles should be promoted for Molly?
+- Explain how and why the two principles should be promoted for Molly.

 Molly has been suffering from an ulcer in the leg which has left her almost immobile.
 This has made her irritable and depressed.
-The wellness principle of holistic approach could be promoted for molly for her to stay psychologically well despite her illness and remain happy even with her impediments.
+The wellness principle of a holistic approach could be promoted for Molly to stay psychologically well despite her illness and remain happy even with her impediments.

-The principle of active process of well too applies for Molly.
-Instead of going to the doctor’s chamber three times a week for getting the ulcer dressed, she could learn to do it herself.
-Her doctor and health care personnel could provide her the requisite guidance and help to do so.
-She could also use literature and books to learn the process herself.
-This would allow her to be aware of her present condition and train her mind accordingly.
-This principle should also be applied to solve the psychological problems that Molly is facing.
+The principle of an active process of well-being also applies to Molly.
+Instead of going to the doctor’s chamber three times a week to get the ulcer dressed, she could learn to do it herself.
+Her doctor and health care personnel could provide her with the requisite guidance and help.

 Part 3:Outline the disability -Type II Diabetes – including the statistical incidence within the Australian population.
 Define the basic pathophysiology of Diabetes.